aosabook/500lines/static-analysis/StaticAnalysisChapter.md

     end::Nothing)
 ~~~

-I skipped straight to the method body here.
-You'll notice there's no `for` or `while` loop keyword.
+You'll notice there's no `for` or `while` loop in the body.
 Instead, the loop has been lowered to `label`s and `goto`s.
 The `goto` has a number in it; each `label` also has a number.
 The `goto` jumps to the the `label` with the same number.

+### Detecting & Extracting Loops

 We're going to find loops by looking for `goto`s that jump backwards.

-First, we'll need to find the labels and gotos, and figure out where which ones match.
+We'll need to find the labels and gotos, and figure out which ones match.
+I'm going to give you the full implementation first.
+After the wall of code, we'll take this apart in smaller pieces.

 ~~~~.jl
 # This is a function for trying to detect loops in the body of a Method